 - Access: Access is restricted, but explorers often find ways to enter discreetly.

-- Photography: Capturing the atmosphere of abandoned schools.
+- Photography: Capturing the atmosphere of abandoned school buildings.

-- Exploration: Discover period classrooms and educational facilities.
+- Exploration: Discover the classrooms and educational equipment of the period.

 5: The Abandoned House of Clamart

-A Place Out of Time The abandoned house of Clamart is a deserted dwelling offering a total immersion in a bygone past, perfect for urban explorers.
+A Place Out of Time The abandoned house in Clamart is a deserted dwelling offering total immersion in a bygone past, perfect for urban explorers.

 Site Features